great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 2. Click the **Overview** tab.

-    When you select a new Data Asset, abbreviated Data Asset metrics are automatically generated.
+    When you select a new Data Asset, schema data is automatically fetched.

 3. Optional.
 Select one of the following options: